burzum/cakephp-user-tools/readme.md

 User Tools Plugin for CakePHP
 =============================

-This plugin works very similar like the CakeDC users plugin and is a derivative work but instead of providing a full stack that is more or less hard to change and extend this plugin just provides you the building blocks for everything around users.
+This plugin works very similar like the CakeDC users plugin and is a derivative work but instead of providing a full stack that is more or less hard to change and extend, this plugin just provides you the building blocks for everything around users.

-Requires CakePHP >= 3.0 and php >= 5.4

 Requirements
 ------------